oscarbenedito/markion/README.md

 ### Extracting the tangled code

-We extract the important pieces of code from the `inp` variable.
+Extract the important pieces of code from the `inp` variable.
 To do so there are two regular expressions, one that matches the blocks and one that matches the content to output in the files.
 We get all the snippets and save them into the variables `blocks` and `files`.

 ```python file markion.py
 r_block = '```[\w\-.]*\s+block\s+([\w.-]+).*?\n(.*?)\n```\s*?\n'